BlockchainFranklin/Blockchain-app/README.md

 In addition to the listed folders, there are also:
-* **./github/workflows** - description of building and testing and publishing the latest versions of our application in the repository
+* **./github/workflows** - description of building and testing and publishing the latest versions of our application in the repository.
-* **ganache** - older containing instructions for building the Docker Ganache image
+* **ganache** - folder containing instructions for building the Docker Ganache image.

 <!-- CONTACT -->
 ## Authors